JoeDuncko/cede.io/README.md

 To install on Heroku

-- Create a Heroku App
+- Create a Heroku app
 - Add a mLab MongoDB Heroku add-on to the app
+- Add a `SESSION_SECRET` to your Heroku app's environment variables
 - Push the repository to Heroku
 - That's it!